RongRong&inri

 As part of this project, they established “Jifei-an” as a space for experimental creation and presentation.
 With each exhibition taking on a different form, they continue to explore new possibilities in the expression and philosophy of photography.

-In recent years, their work has been exhibited and collected by major museums around the world, including M+ (Hong Kong), Haus der Kunst (Munich), the Philadelphia Museum of Art, Tate Modern (London), the Hirshhorn Museum (Washington, D.C.), the Maison Européenne de la Photographie (Paris), the International Center of Photography (New York), and the High Museum of Art (Atlanta).
+In recent years, their work has been exhibited and collected by major museums around the world, including M+ (Hong Kong), Haus der Kunst (Munich), Tate Modern (London), the Hirshhorn Museum (Washington, D.C.), the Maison Européenne de la Photographie (Paris), the International Center of Photography (New York), and the High Museum of Art (Atlanta).

 Awards